 - Use any of the above to turn a stew or curry into a hearty meal.

-DID YOU KNOW that plain white rice is naturally wheat and gluten free?
+DID YOU KNOW?
+Plain, white rice is naturally wheat and gluten free?

-There is no need to give up pasta when going gluten free.
-Try one of the many varieties of gluten-free pasta available in health food stores and some supermarkets.
+There’s no need to give up pasta when going gluten free.
+Try one of the many varieties of gluten-free pastas available in health food stores and some supermarkets.
+Also look out for soba or rice noodles.
+Add these to stirfries for a delicious gluten-free Asian-inspired meal.

 - Tomato sauce